mediacloud/story-indexer/doc/metadata.md

 * Document WARC files written by Media Cloud story-indexer `archiver` for backup/archive for future developers, both at Media Cloud and outside.
 * Document Media Cloud story-indexer `Story` object metadata fields; including their sources, and uses.
-* Document required metadata required by story-indexer for anyone preparing data for incorporation into Media Cloud Elasticsearch index.
+* Document metadata required by story-indexer for anyone preparing data for incorporation into Media Cloud Elasticsearch index.
 * Document additional data written by `qutil dump_archives` command.
 * Document metadata fields stored and indexed in Elasticsearch.
 * Give an overall description of story-indexer pipelines and